Jump to full remarks

 Cristiano R. Amon (designee for CEO Steven Mollenkopf)

-I am honored to join you and the other distinguished members of the council here today, and it’s a pleasure to represent Qualcomm at the inaugural meeting of the National Council on Expanding American Innovation.
+I am honored to join the distinguished members of the Council here today.
+It’s a pleasure to represent Qualcomm on the Council for Inclusive Innovation.

-Since its founding in 1985, Qualcomm has been at the forefront of wireless R&D, and our technology has driven every major cellular generation transition, enabled the smartphone as mankind’s largest technology platform, and provided the foundation for the latest release of the 5G standard.
+Since its founding in 1985, Qualcomm has been at the forefront of wireless R&D, and our technology has driven every major cellular generation transition, including 5G, and now we’re developing 6G.

 Every “G” takes close to a decade of research and development before it is launched and commercialized.
 It requires a vision of the future and a focus on creating a platform for innovation that will drive the global digital economy and society.

-Today, Qualcomm holds over 130,000 patents, and its patent portfolio is the most widely and extensively licensed in the wireless industry, with more than 300 licensees.
+Today, Qualcomm holds more than 140,000 patents, and its patent portfolio is the most widely and extensively licensed in the wireless industry, with more than 300 licensees.

-And, as we continue to drive the rollout of 5G globally, our ability to cultivate and support as many inventors and developers as possible—both within our own company and across other industries—has never been more important.
+Our ability to cultivate and support as many inventors as possible — both within our own company and across other industries — has never been more important.

-Realizing the promise of 5G will require the world’s most talented teams to address the increasingly complex and difficult challenges in technology.
+Realizing the promise of 5G and developing 6G requires the world’s most talented teams to address the increasingly complex and difficult challenges in technology.

-We look forward to working with Secretary Ross, Director Iancu, and the other members of the council to make progress on this critical issue.
+We look forward to working with Secretary Raimondo, Deputy Secretary Graves, and the other members of the Council to advance the national strategy.

 Chairman and CEO, Eli Lilly and Company